The Elements of Negligence

 The Role of Your Attorney

-The insurers of the parties responsible for your accident will do all they can to assign you a high percentage of fault and offer you a quick, low settlement in order to save money for their shareholders.
+The insurers of the parties responsible for your accident are likely to do all they can to assign you a high percentage of fault and offer you a quick, low settlement in order to save money for their shareholders.
 You should not accept any such offer without consulting a lawyer.
-Your attorney can work to prove the at-fault parties were primarily responsible for your damages by:
+Your attorney may work to prove the at-fault parties were primarily responsible for your damages by:

 - Thoroughly investigating the accident to prove the liability of the defendants

 - Calling in an accident reconstructionist if necessary